-A writer, academic, and educator for more than a decade and a half, Jesse earned a B.A. from UC Berkeley in 2002 and an MFA from the New School in 2007.
+A writer, academic, and educator for nearly two decades, Jesse earned a B.A. from UC Berkeley in 2002 and an MFA from the New School in 2007.
 Shortly thereafter, he began teaching high school students about the ethics of our food culture.
 Later, during his PhD work, he continued to include environmental and animal ethics on the syllabi of his undergraduate classes at the City University of New York, where for five years he taught philosophy, literature, writing, and rhetoric.
 In 2017, he moved to Los Angeles to apply his years of research and educational experience in the non-profit sphere.
 When he’s not honing FFAC’s curriculum or supporting its presenters, you may find him practicing yoga, appreciating beauty in its myriad forms, reading in one of his preferred languages, or teaching food politics at UCLA.